aponysus/rego/docs/index.md

 > recourse (n.): a source of help or strength.

-Policy-driven, observability-first resilience library for Go services.
+Policy-driven, observable resilience for Go services: retries, hedging, circuit breaking, and budgets.

 New here?
 Start with [Design overview](design-overview.md), then move to [Getting started](getting-started.md).